Types of Master’s Degrees in Nursing

 Master of Science in Nursing Degree Options

-Traditional and bridge nursing programs require experience before admission, while direct-entry programs are for students with non-nursing backgrounds.
+Traditional and bridge nursing programs require applicants to have registered nurse (RN) experience, while direct-entry programs are for students with non-nursing backgrounds.
 Dual-degree nursing programs allow enrollees to earn both an MSN and a master’s degree in a related subject, such as public health (MPH) or business administration (MBA).

-During your decision-making process, carefully assess your eligibility, experience level, resources, and goals.
-The following overview will help you learn more about your options.
+Carefully assess your eligibility, experience level, resources, and goals before making a decision.
+The following MSN overview will help you learn more about your options.

 Baccalaureate to Master’s Degree